 Just because you are travelling New Zealand independently, doesn’t mean you need to plan your road trip independently.
 Use the expertise of First Light Travel, a free online travel agent specialising in New Zealand and Australia.
 The 6-step process discussed above gets reduced to a 3-step process:

 - Send First Light Travel your enquiry by completing their simple online form

 - Get your personalised itinerary within 24 hours

 - Review the itinerary, make any changes where you want, and First Light Travel will organise the rest including the bookings.

 First Light Travel have access to more than 20,000 travel products at their fingertips, creating a well-catered itinerary to meet your needs while opening your eyes to dream travel experiences that you may have never heard of.
-What’s more, their service is free to use, they only receive a commission from the travel companies you decide to book with – keeping your costs to a minimum.
-Plus, they only work with companies where their past clients have had a positive experience in the past.
+What’s more, their service is free to use; they only receive a commission from the travel companies you decide to book with – keeping your costs to a minimum.
+What’s more, they only work with companies where their past clients have had a positive experience in the past.

 Start planning your itinerary for FREE at firstlighttravel.com.

 - New Zealand Travel Advice: How to Plan a Trip to New Zealand